NeatU CSS Framework

 Set Text Color

 You can add the prefix tc- (Text Color) before all these color names to set text color.
-For example, using the classes tc-azure, tc-ember-red, or tc-mint-green on different elements will set their color to azure, ember red, and mint green.
+For example, using the classes tc-azure, tc-red, or tc-green on different elements will set their color to azure, red, and green.

 Apply these classes to any element which has text whose color you want to change.